Cathedral of St. Bartholomew, Plzeň: Interior

 The vault of the Sternberg chapel is designed into an eight-pointed star, which was to be found on the shield of the Sternberg family.
 7 suspended ribs are coming out of the star.
 They are connected deep beneath the vault with a decorative stud with figural motives, where again we can see the Sternberg sign.
 The belonging of the chapel was therefore properly emphasized.

 On the southern wall near the floor tiles are located various niches.
 One of them, a wide and doubled one is a so-called sedilia – the seat for the priest.
 A wide segmented arched niche to the right was originally closed with a grating and served as a depository of worship utensils.
 Similarly narrow, tall and tapered side niche was used for special items – e.g. candles.

 The original entrance to the chapel was in the north and it was possible to enter directly to the right nave of the church.
 In the 18th century there were two altars in the church, one on each side – the altar of St. Barbara and St. Catherine.

 On the eastern side of the chapel stood the main altar on a stone Gothic-profiled table, still preserved today.
 Wooden architecture that was once depicted on it unfortunately disappeared.
-Since the beginning of the 17th century, i.e. since the reconstruction of the chapel by Ladislav von Sternberg, there were two other altars next to the main one, which however did not lie on stone tables; they were made fully of wood.
+Since the beginning of the 17th century, i.e. since the reconstruction of the chapel by Ladislav of Sternberg, there were two other altars next to the main one, which however did not lie on stone tables; they were made fully of wood.
 These altars were not built next to the walls, they were touching them on the sides, so that one stood slightly in front of the main altar and next to the northern wall.
 Second, inversely, on the opposite side, the right side to the south wall.